 You stress yourself out before bed.

-This one is fairly simple; if you subject your brain to stressful situations right before bed — for example, watching a graphic thriller or having a heated argument with your partner you’ll release a stress-control hormone called cortisol, which will impair your ability to fall asleep at night.
+This one is fairly simple; if you subject your brain to stressful situations right before bed — for example, watching a graphic thriller or having a heated argument with your partner you’ll release a stress-control hormone called cortisol, impairing your ability to fall asleep at night.

 To avoid disrupting your sleeping pattern, make sure that you’re relaxed before bed.

 For instance, this can imply deferring discussions of contentious issues with your partner to a time other than right before bedtime, preferably in the morning.
-And if you must watch something on your laptop before going to bed, choose something relaxing and comforting, ideally with the support of a blue-light blocking method.
+And if you’re going to watch something before going to bed, choose something relaxing and comforting, ideally with the support of a blue-light blocking method.
 That true-crime documentary can be saved for another day!

 Disturbing your internal clock is a tried-and-true way to impact your ability to fall asleep at the right time.
 Some of the factors that will disrupt your circadian rhythm include: